purbeshmitra/SOLOgenBench/README.md

 * This easy mode - 400 words and 50 sentences were chosen because otherwise, they were not fitting the prompt size requirements of the models (except for Gemini).
 * Only GPT-4o, Claude, Gemini, Grok, and Qwen models followed accurate response format.
 All other models responded with extra exlanation, like, "Sure, here are 50 sentences..."
 Responses from those outputs were manually extracted.
+* SOLOgenBench Medium and Hard mode rankings will be added later.